rknall/teddy-card/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Changelog
+## 📅 Changelog

+### v1.1.0 - Smart Entity Selection System (2025-01-XX)
+🎯 **Major Enhancement**: Transforms configuration from manual ID entry to intelligent device discovery!

+**🧠 New Smart Features:**
+- **🔍 Auto-Discovery**: Automatically finds all TeddyCloud devices in Home Assistant
+- **🎛️ Visual Entity Picker**: Select any Toniebox entity for instant configuration
+- **⚡ One-Click Setup**: No more guessing Toniebox IDs
+- **🔄 Mode Toggle**: Switch between automatic and manual configuration
+- **✅ Real-Time Validation**: Shows which entities are available vs. missing with visual indicators

+**🎨 Enhanced User Experience:**
+- **🎯 Smart Editor**: Professional interface with live validation and entity counts
+- **📱 Improved Mobile**: Better responsive design for configuration on phones
+- **🌐 Extended Translations**: New German/English translations for all new features
+- **🚨 Better Error Messages**: Clear feedback for troubleshooting

+**🔧 Technical Improvements:**
+- **📦 New Architecture**: Modular utility functions for entity discovery and validation
+- **🔄 Backward Compatibility**: All existing configurations continue to work seamlessly
+- **⚡ Performance**: Optimized entity discovery and validation algorithms
+- **🛠️ Developer Experience**: Enhanced debugging and error handling

+**🎖️ Migration-Friendly:**
+- Zero breaking changes - existing cards work automatically
+- Optional upgrade to smart mode when editing cards
+- Fallback mechanisms for all edge cases

-### v1.0.0
+### v1.0.0 - Initial Release (2024-XX-XX)
-- Initial release
+- 🚀 Initial release with manual configuration
-- Support for all TeddyCloud entities
+- 🎵 Support for all TeddyCloud entities (content, status, controls)
-- Visual editor
+- ⚙️ Visual editor with basic configuration
-- Multi-language support (EN/DE)
+- 🌍 Multi-language support (English/German)
-- HACS compatibility
+- 🎯 HACS compatibility and validation

 ---